itsnishant17/Sorting-Visualizer/README.md

 # Sorting Visualizer

-This web application, developed using React, allows users to visualize the sorting process in real-time.
+This web application, allows users to visualize the sorting process in real-time.
 It demonstrates various sorting algorithms to showcase different approaches to sorting data.

 ## Features